jamonholmgren/ProMotion/README.md

 * PR #679 Extract methods from tablescreen for reuse in modules for [redpotion](https://github.com/infinitered/redpotion).
 * PR #677 Added `add_child_screen` and `remove_child_screen` methods to `PM::Screen`.
 * PR #687 Adds persisting tab order when changed by the user for tab bars over 5 screens.

-## Version 2.3.0

-This release includes several new features and is backwards compatible with all 2.x releases.

-* PR #618 Allow search bar to be hidden initially
-* PR #606 Adds capability for table_footer_view
-* PR #602 Add image inset support for tab bar item
-* PR #595 Feature/support module
-* PR #582 Allow setting of multiple nav bar buttons instead of just one left an one right
-* PR #581 Adds on_tab_selected
-* PR #579 implemented nav_bar_button class method RE #272
-* PR #565 Adds header_will_display method to PM::TableScreen
-* PR #663 Adds `on_load` back to cell dequeue code
-* PR #641 Custom search for PM::TableScreen
-* PR #658 Fix cell height issue

 # Apps built on ProMotion